elfi-dev/elfi/docs/usage/BOLFI.rst

 about diverged proposals, which are signs that `something may be wrong and should be investigated <http://mc-stan.org/misc/warnings.html#divergent-transitions-after-warmup>`__.
-It is good to understand the cause of these warnings although they don't automatically mean that the results are unreliable.
+It is good to understand the cause of these warnings although they don’t automatically mean that the results are unreliable.
 You could try rerunning the ``sample`` method with a higher target probability ``target_prob`` during adaptation, as its default 0.6 may be inadequate